isomerpages/govtech-stp/_faq/2-app-process-residents-sg.md

 #### 2. How do Singapore residents apply to travel to China under the fast lane?

 Residents in Singapore seeking to travel to China for essential business or official travel via the fast lane must be sponsored by either a company or a government agency in China, which will file an application on behalf of the applicant with the local provincial/municipal authorities.
-As the application process and documents required for each province/municipality may vary, the local host company/government agency should check with the relevant local provincial/municipal authorities for more details.
+As the application process and documents required for each province/municipality may vary, the local host company or government agency should check with the relevant local provincial/municipal authorities for more details.
 A list of these local authorities is at **ANNEX A**.

 If the application is approved, a Letter of Invitation will be issued to the applicant.
 The approved applicant will thereafter submit a visa application and health declaration to the PRC Embassy in Singapore, which will issue the applicant a visa.
 For more details on visa application, please contact the PRC Embassy in Singapore.